adamskowronski-gif/samplecode/README.md

 EnemyBaseCode, the base code for all the enemies.

-zombieEnemyMovement for the basic combat enemies.
+zombieEnemyMovement basic melee enemy movement and combat.

-ZombieReproduce is zombie enemies that spawn smaller enemies on death.
+ZombieReproduce zombie enemies that spawns smaller enemies on death.

-EnemyShoot which is the shooting enemies.
+EnemyShoot the shooting enemies.

-EnemyBullet, which controls the shooting enemies bullets
+EnemyBullet, controls the EnemyShoot bullets.

-EnemyBurry which is an enemy that digs underground, moves to a different location, pops up and then shoots in 8 directions.
+EnemyBurry enemy that digs underground, moves to a different location, pops up and shoots in 8 directions.
 Then repeats.
 <br>
 <br>
 <br>